ErikSharp/GitCheatSheet/README.md

-# GitCheatSheet done in erik branch
+# GitCheatSheet

+Did this in master

 This document presents a scenario of the creation of a Git controlled application.
 It goes through as many steps as possible to demonstrate the various functions in Git.